daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-> Note: Yes, this is somewhat of an anti-pattern, however to allow for a11y it might be a real use case - anyways it's great for illustration purposes
+So we tested our light and shadow dom :muscle: and our tests run clean :tada:

-Now, this leads to a certain problem - can you guess it?
+> Note: Yes, modifying your own light dom is somewhat of an anti-pattern, however for a11y reasons, this is more of a real use case then you might think :p - anyways it's great for illustration purposes

 ### My Filter App

-So now that we have a basic a11y input let's use it in our application.
+Next up is our main application which of course will us our fresh out of the oven a11y-input.

 Again we start with a skeleton `src/my-app.js`
 ```js